minzart/sunrise-oath/glossary/epistemology.md

 ![](https://sunriseoath.files.wordpress.com/2023/01/cg-6.png?w=1024)

 Is that how it was always meant to be?
 So halting, soft, and [[burning]]?
 Was that the perfect first I could not keep, the one I see anew in [[every]] dream?
-I looked away.
-“We should stop.”
+I looked away. “[[We]] should stop.”

-“Should we?”
-She sounded sure, yet her legs quivered as I thought of _Bambi_, of fawn and doe, of Louise.
+“Should [[we]]?”
+She sounded sure, yet her legs quivered as I thought of _Bambi_, of fawn and doe, of [[Louise]].
 I was aroused, and awake.

 “I want to stop.”

 “Please.”
 Her smile, seductive and mature; her eyes, when were they ever so young?
-Those brown gems, free of color contacts, more than the false blue jewels I knew, revealed a maiden pure and innocent.
+Those brown gems, free of color contacts, more than the [[false]] blue jewels I knew, revealed a maiden pure and innocent.

 “Selene.”
 I pleaded, and knew not for what.
 But then, she threw up, cupped her mouth, and wept: